 3. Diocletian’s Palace

-This is an ancient palace built for the Roman Emperor Diocletianat the turn of the fourth century AD, that today forms about half the old town of Split.
+For those who enjoy exploring all of the places of cultural and historical significance, this spot is definitely for you.
+This is an ancient palace built for the Roman Emperor, Diocletianat.
+It was built during the turn of the fourth century AD, which today forms about half of the old town of Split.

 4. Stand Up Paddle Boarding in Split

 This one is for all the water babies who enjoy days spent out in the water.
 Take advantage of the clear blue waters of Croatia and do paddle boarding.
 You can do paddle boarding at a variety of places around Split, you can also book online.

 If you consider yourself quite the foodie, you will want to keep in mind that Split can get expensive for food especially in the high season.
 If you are looking for a great bite to eat, we recommend Mama’s Burger Bar as they have wonderful for burgers of course and salads too.
 The meals are hearty, and all of their ingredients sustainably grown.
 Better yet, all of it is on offer at an affordable price.